llali/generator-azuredatastudio/README.md

-# Azure Data Studio - Extension and Customization Generator
+# Azure Data Studio - Extension Generator

 [![Twitter Follow](https://img.shields.io/twitter/follow/azuredatastudio?style=social)](https://twitter.com/azuredatastudio)

 The Azure Data Studio Extension Generator is a Yeoman-based generator to help get you started with authoring extensions.
 There are 13 different possible templates for you to use.

 ## Install the Generator

+Ensure that you have [Node.js](https://nodejs.org/en/) and npm installed.

 Install Yeoman and the Azure Data Studio Extension generator by using the following command: